weijiekoh/malvarma/README.md

 wallets for Monero, although Ledger support is reportedly [in the works](https://www.reddit.com/r/Monero/comments/7de2pj/ledger_hardware_wallet_monero_integration_some/).

-Note: **Malvarma is not a hardware wallet**, and that it will not store any generated wallets.
+Note: **Malvarma is neither a hardware wallet, nor will it store any generated wallets.
+You must write down the private keys and mnemonic seed before sending any funds to your cold wallet.**

 ## Development roadmap